Sarah-Bue/knit-space/README.md

 #### About

 The *About* page lets users learn more about Frau Wolle, the face and hands behind KnitSpace.
-It consists of an image and a short biography which invite users to connect with her.
+It consists of an image and a short biography which invites users to connect with her.

 <details>
 <summary> About Page Image </summary>